Pelezo/Data_Problems_Projects/README.md

 Evaluation sets (evallist) for monitoring performance on both training and validation data, and early stopping to prevent overfitting:
 Any difficulties?
 How did you resolve them?
 Fortunately, there was no difficulties while training.
-Performance Comparison
+# Performance Comparison
 Clearly define the key performance metric(s).
 Show/compare results in one table.
 Show one (or few) visualization(s) of results, for example ROC curves.
-Conclusions
+# Conclusions

-State any conclusions you can infer from your work.
-Example: LSTM work better than GRU.
+The exploratory data analysis (EDA) revealed valuable insights into the dataset, such as the distribution of age, height, and weight, and the most promising features for predicting smoking status.
+Data preprocessing steps like handling outliers and normalizing numerical features were performed to improve model performance.

+ Both the Decision Tree and XGBoost models showed good performance on the test set, achieving high accuracy, precision, recall, and F1-score.
+ The XGBoost model slightly outperformed the Decision Tree, indicating its potential for more accurate predictions.

+The confusion matrices and ROC curves provided further insights into the models' performance.
+The XGBoost model demonstrated a higher area under the ROC curve (AUC), suggesting its superior ability to discriminate between smokers and non-smokers.

+Overall, the machine learning models developed in this project can be valuable tools for predicting smoking status based on individual characteristics.
+Further improvements can be explored by fine-tuning model parameters, incorporating additional features, or experimenting with other advanced machine learning algorithms.
-Future Work
+# Future Work
-What would be the next thing that you would try.
+- Hyperparameter tuning for both models.
+- Feature engineering to create more informative features.
+- Trying other algorithms like logistic regression or support vector machines.
-What are some other studies that can be done starting from here.
+Studies that can be done from here are:
+Ensemble Methods:Combine predictions from multiple models (e.g., Decision Tree, XGBoost, Logistic Regression) using techniques like bagging or boosting to create a more robust and accurate model.
+External Validation: If possible, validate the model on an independent dataset to assess its generalizability and performance on unseen data.

-How to reproduce results
+# How to reproduce results
-In this section, provide instructions at least one of the following:
-Reproduce your results fully, including training.
-Apply this package to other data.
-For example, how to use the model you trained.
-Use this package to perform their own study.
-Also describe what resources to use for this package, if appropirate.
-For example, point them to Collab and TPUs.
-Overview of files in repository
-Describe the directory structure, if any.
+ - Set up an  environment
+ - Prepare your data
+ - Train the model
+ - Evaluate the model

-List all relavent files and describe their role in the package.
+# List all relavent files and describe their role in the package.

 An example: